Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ## Proposed Method: Parameter Scaling

 - From experiment: Across different GANs, the t value is `3~5`
+	- Insight: es-bit is 2, so it freed 1 to 3 bits of fraction.
 - Use only the first iteration histogram to set the `t`
 	- Further calibration through iteration does not payoff.
 	- The value distribution does not change much during training.